KeitaW/fig_auto_assembler/README.md

 # fig_auto_assembler

-SVG figure assembler for publication ready figures.
+A library that assembles SVG figures and make a publication ready figure.

 ![assembled figure](./outline.png)